conan-io/conan-io.github.io/_posts/2018-10-11-New-conan-release-1-8.markdown

 ## SVN support for SCM

-As said in previous releases, the SCM feature keeps improving and finally we have support for SVN in the recipes.
+As said in previous releases, the SCM feature keeps improving and finally we have [support for SVN](https://docs.conan.io/en/latest/reference/conanfile/attributes.html#scm).

 There has been a huge interaction with the community with [more than 80 comments](https://github.com/conan-io/conan/pull/3192) and reviews to develop this new feature.